jundalisay/superbnetlify/content/en/research/descartes/optics/part-02.md

 same way that the motion of a ball is often curved because it is deflected in one direction by its weight and in another by the action with which we have impelled it, or for various other reasons.
-For in the final analysis, I dare to say that the three comparisons that I have just used are so fitting 
-Discourse  of the Dioptrics
-
-Fig. 
-that all the particular features that may be observed in them correspond to particular features which prove to be entirely similar in the case of light; but I have tried to explain only those that have the greatest bearing on my subject.
+For in the final analysis, I dare to say that the three comparisons that I have just used are so fitting that all the particular features that may be observed in them correspond to particular features which prove to be entirely similar in the case of light; but I have tried to explain only those that have the greatest bearing on my subject.
 And I do not wish to have you consider anything else here, except that the surfaces of transparent bodies that are curved deflect the rays passing through each of their points in the same way as would the flat surfaces that we can imagine touching these bodies at the same points.
 So, for example, the refractions of the rays , ,  [fig. ], which come from the flame  and fall on the curved surface of the crystal ball , must be regarded in the same way as if  fell on the flat surface ,  on ,